effector/effector/docs/conventions/best-practices.md

 The second one is `state` file which exports only model store and mapped stores based on it if they are present.

-And the last but not the least is `init` file.
-Init file exports NOTHING, it only imports events, stores from different models as well.
-This is a place where you initialize your effects first, then set some handlers on your model store.
+And the last is an `init` file.
+Init file exports nothing, it only imports events, stores from different models.
+This is a place where you initialize your effects, to keep other modules pure.
 Just after that, you start buildling the dataflow for the model (connecting Units aka `forward`, `sample`, `guard`, `merge`, `split`)